Create a Kubernetes cluster

 kubeconfig entry generated for <userid>-datastax-cluster1.

-Congratulations on creating your Kubernetes cluster and completing the steps to connect your GKE cloud instance and your local machine.
-You can now submit kubectl commands that directly control your Kubernetes cluster, including the commands to apply Kubernetes Operator for Apache Cassandra configuration YAML files that are provided by DataStax to the Kubernetes cluster.
-For those steps, proceed to Get started with Kubernetes Operator for Apache Cassandra.
+You’ve created a Kubernetes cluster and connected a GKE cloud instance and your local machine.
+You can now submit kubectl commands that directly control your Kubernetes cluster, including the commands to apply Kubernetes Operator for Apache Cassandra configuration YAML files to the Kubernetes cluster.
+To try this, see Quickstart for Kubernetes Operator for Apache Cassandra.

 Was this helpful?